kr-colab/popgen-npe/docs/installation.rst

 Installation
 ============

-To install PopGenSBI, follow these steps:
+To install popgen-npe, follow these steps:

 1. **Clone the repository**